 Employment Contracts in Egypt

 Fixed-term contracts are allowed for up to 5 years.
 Employees who continue to work after 5 years will be considered to have indefinite term contracts.

 It is legally required to put a written employment contract in place in Egypt, in triplicate and in Arabic.
 The contract should spell out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Egypt should always state the salary and any compensation amounts in Egyptian pounds rather than a foreign currency.

 This information is provided as generally accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Egypt to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Egypt to engage a small team is time-consuming, expensive and complex.
 Egyptian labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Egypt.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Egypt PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Egypt PEO and Global Employer of Record solution provides you peace of mind so that you can focus on running your company.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Egypt, please contact us.